escuadron-404/.github/readme.md

 Anywhere that a repo doesn't have a particular template .github file, the files in this repo will automatically help you out.

-### For your organization

-Just fork this repo into your organization and then edit the files as applicable.